 Therefore, instead of spending time and energy on picking up the phone to call a vendor for making queries regarding pricing or engage directly with sales, marketing, and customer service representatives, B2B buyers prefer the option of self-serving online by researching, finding, buying, and managing their accounts through a single web-based platform.

-This, however, can only be achieved through an eCommerce solution that has robust features, is intuitive, possesses integration capabilities for pulling the back-end and is easy to use.
-There are several eCommerce solutions, such as Magento, Demandware, etc., providing these features for a better customer experience.
+This, however, can only be achieved through an eCommerce website solution that has robust features, is intuitive, possesses integration capabilities for pulling the back-end and is easy to use.
+There are several eCommerce web solutions, such as Magento, Demandware, etc., providing these features for a better customer experience.

 Therefore, in order to be successful as a B2B eCommerce seller, one needs to first select the right B2B eCommerce solution and then invest in building their website using that solution.